For our Guests....The Capuchin Soup Kitchen offers a variety of services to assist you.

 The Capuchin Services Center also has an emergency food pantry.
 There are no geographic eligibility criteria; however, all recipients of service are interviewed by a Guest Services Specialist.
 Identification must be provided for all individuals for whom assistance is requested.
-Families are eligible for food assistance every thirty days, and receive sufficient food to feed a family of four for a week.
+Families are eligible for food assistance every thirty days, and receive sufficient food to provide for a family of four for a week.
 Each guest is granted a designated number of pounds of food, based on family size.
 Non-perishable items and frozen meats are included in the allotted pounds; but fresh vegetables, dairy items, bread and other perishable foods are not.
 Those items are available to consumers over and above their weight total.

 The Capuchin Services Center location